 On the other hand, if Ms. Rabbit is a self-made woman, she will prefer a wealthy partner over a poorer one, but only if the poorer one in question is a bit of a freeloader.
 The female Rabbit would consider this to be crass and want no part of it in her life.

 Rich or poor, a lady Rabbit’s partner must have enough sensitivity to leave her in peace when she is being sullen or moody.
 Anyone who displays insensitivity or boorishness in this area will swiftly be shown the door.

 Rabbit Love Compatibility

-The Chinese Zodiac Rabbit is part of the Fourth Trine in the Chinese Zodiac and so is most compatible with the other animals in the Fourth Trine, the Pig and the Goat.
+The Chinese zodiac Rabbit is part of the Fourth Trine and is most compatible with the other animals in the Fourth Trine: the Pig and the Goat.
 These signs all have the same love of harmony and the same dislike of conflict; a match usually yields a happy partnership, free of strife or struggle.

 Rabbits tend to be quite fortunate in their careers because they have the type of easy-going persona that is valued in companies and corporations.
 Rabbits prefer roles where they can use their excellent diplomatic and people-friendly skills to help build companies, as opposed to leading them themselves.